1. Business Litigation Attorney Washington D.C. Understanding the Client’S Position

 Available Legal Remedies

-Under D.C. civil law, remedies include damages equivalent to the unpaid contract price, prejudgment interest, and in some cases attorney’s fees if the contract provides for them.
+Under D.C.
+Civil law, remedies include damages equivalent to the unpaid contract price, prejudgment interest, and in some cases attorney’s fees if the contract provides for them.

 A well structured claim can lead to rapid settlement or a decisive court judgment.